 That is how many hosted call recorders work.
 The phone providers include a basic call recording option with minimal search and playback tools.
 Their focus is providing phone service and an IVR system and managing phone extensions and groups, but not necessarily a focus on recording the calls, and for that matter, not a focus on providing a user interface to interact with recorded calls.

 In comparison, on-premise recording companies focus on call recording as their primary function.
 The user interface is designed around call recording, not accessing settings to your PBX or auto attendant.
-Playback of calls is done within the software, no downloading.
+Playback of calls is done within the software with no downloading.
 Calls can be live-monitored, edited, muted, flagged, noted, scored for quality control, emailed, extracted, and more.
-The user interface and functionality of the recording software is to provide the best use and interaction with the recorded calls.
+Typically, the user interface and functionality of on-premise solution is designed to provide the best call recording software experience and interaction with the recorded calls.

 Storage of all your calls